Maryland Drug Arrests

 The type and quantity of the drug can be very important to officers during the Maryland drug arrest process.
 Officers see drug cases in the same way that judges and prosecutors do.
 Marijuana cases are not quite as serious as other drug-related cases.
 A quantity of marijuana or any drugs indicative of the possibility of intent to distribute that drug will magnify any situation, as the person could potentially be facing felony charges at that point.

-Aggravating Factors to the Arrest
+What are Aggravating Factors to an Arrest?

 Some of the aggravating factors in a Maryland drug arrest process might be things like weapons that might be around or the potential for a person to be part of a large-scale drug ring.
 Things that might make irregular drug cases are considered more dangerous drug situations.